 What were some of the biggest challenges of the adoption process?

 The money was definitely a challenge.
 Even though Angel Adoption is more affordable, it’s still a lot of money.
 The homestudy, all the documents you have to get together, all the little fees for mailing stuff out.
 Lawyer fees, which cost an arm and a leg.
-Hotels, transportation, etc. We were able to get the money there but that was a challenge.
+Hotels, transportation, etc. We were able to get the money there, but that was a challenge.
 And then the waiting.
-Probably from the time we had our son and were taking care of him our birthparents never saw him - ever.
+Probably from the time we had our son and were taking care of him, his birthparents never saw him - ever.
 They didn’t even know that he was a boy.
 But still.
-The waiting for them to sign over their rights was very nerve wracking.
+The waiting for them to sign over their rights was very nerve-wracking.
 And we only had to wait a few days.
 I can’t imagine people who have to wait weeks.

 What were you most nervous about?

 We had already waited so long going through infertility.
 And then signing up to adopt and having to wait another two years, potentially, was a little daunting.
-Even though Angel Adoption’s timeline is shorter than most other agencies that’s still a long time.
-We were looking to adopt internationally and you’re looking at a five year wait.
+Even though Angel Adoption’s timeline is shorter than most other agencies, that’s still a long time.
+We were looking to adopt internationally and you’re looking at a five-year wait for that.
 And, oh my gosh.
 I’ve already waited a year and a half I don’t want to wait anymore.
-So that was difficult and nerve wracking.
+So that was difficult and nerve-wracking.

 What were you most excited about?

 How did your friends and family react to your decision to adopt?